TheSpaceMan915/TheSpaceMan915/README.md

 2023 goals:
   [
     "Create the Foundation of a New Project,
-    "Learn more about OS-level Virtualization",
+    "Learn More About OS-Level Virtualization",
-    "Learn basic bash commands"
+    "Learn Basic Bash Commands"
   ]

 hobbies: